zlrs1013/DiffuserCam2026/notebooks/README.md

 matplotlib
 ```

-Notebook figures and saved diagnostics use Matplotlib for labeled, presentation-ready plots.
+Notebook figures and saved diagnostics use Matplotlib for labeled,

-## Presentation Notebook Pattern

-Each 2D notebook should read like a compact Waller-style tutorial:

-1. Conceptual intro: what physical or computational issue this notebook isolates.
-2. Mathematical model: the objective, operator, constraint, or update rule.
-3. Implementation: the minimum code needed to connect theory to the repo utilities.
-4. Results: presentation-ready figures with clear titles, labels, and captions.
-5. Observations: what changed, what failed, and why.
-6. Next steps: how the next notebook extends the idea.